 COATS FOR THE COLD

-Beginning Tuesday, November 1st through Monday, November 28th, the Oakland County Sheriff's Office will be holding its 30th annual "Coats for the Cold" Coat Drive
+The Oakland County Sheriff's Office held its 30th annual "Coats for the Cold" Coat Drive

 at over 60 drop-off sites